Coding-Enforced Robust Secure Aggregation for Federated Learning Under Unreliable Communication

 On both MNIST and CINIC-10, the performance drop solely due to unreliable communication becomes more pronounced with increasing data imbalance and network asymmetry, as evidenced by the widening gap between ideal FL and unprivate standard FL.
 In contrast, our proposed SecCoGC naturally ensures the optimality over heterogeneous networks with varying data heterogeneity, owing to its binary decoding mechanism.
-It is worth noting that SecCoGC effectively mitigates the impact of unreliable communication and achieves exact recovery of the global model through its structured coding scheme.
-This coding structure enforces the correct coefficient of each component in the aggregation, thereby ensuring that recovery is independent of any prior information.
-Under the same conditions, state-of-the-art methods \cite{wang2021quantized,saha2022colrel,weng2025heterogeneity,zheng2023federated} cannot operate effectively in our setting.
-Furthermore, SecCoGC leverages this coefficient-enforcing property to enable secure aggregation, wherein user privacy is preserved and ambiguity is ultimately removed from the final aggregation, providing additional benefits that existing straggler-resilient schemes do not offer.
-Further details regarding its straggler resilience follow similarly to the analysis in \cite{weng2025cooperativegradientcoding}.
+It is worth noting that SecCoGC effectively mitigates the impact of unreliable communication and achieves exact recovery of the global model through its structured coding scheme. {This coding structure enforces the correct coefficient of each component in the aggregation, thereby ensuring that recovery is independent of any prior information.} Furthermore, SecCoGC leverages this coefficient-enforcing property to enable reliable secure aggregation, where user privacy is preserved, and ambiguity is ultimately removed from the final aggregation in successful global recovery, providing additional benefits that existing straggler-resilient schemes do not offer.